Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Discussion

 In general we see good correspondence between the dispersion relations and the detected modes, as typically a significant number of $(m,\Omega_{\rm p})$ points fall on top of the red curves.
 These modes often cover a significant range of azimuthal wavenumbers (e.g. the lower modes in panels (f) or (h)), and sometimes come in clusters, i.e. are grouped in $m$ (e.g. $m=10-16$ in panel (e), or $m=21-26$ in panel (g)).
-Such groupings may result from the nonlinear evolution of a single dominant mode: nonlinear distortion of a perturbation profile, natural for even moderately strong acoustic waves that we observe in our runs, transfers power to other modes, primarily to those with similar $m$.
-This likely explains the slow but persistent changes in the modes that we see in our runs: as the acoustic waves in the disk are dispersive, the new modes produced as a result of the non-linear evolution of a parent mode eventually lose coherence with it, smearing out the original wave packet.
-Thus, the finite lifetime of the dominant modes that we see in our runs should not come as a surprise.
+Such groupings likely result from the nonlinear evolution of a single dominant mode: nonlinear distortion of a perturbation profile, natural for even moderately strong acoustic waves that we see in our runs, transfers power to other modes, primarily to those with similar $m$.
+This likely explains the slow but persistent changes in the modes that we observe: as the acoustic waves are dispersive, the new modes produced as a result of the non-linear evolution of a parent mode eventually lose coherence with it, smearing out the original wave packet.
+Thus, the finite lifetime of the modes that we see in our runs should not come as a surprise.

 At the same time, there are some modes that do not line up with the red curves.
-Some of these modes are simply not the usual upper and lower acoustic modes, see e.g. \S\ref{sect:acoustic-DR}.
-But many of the outliers are the higher-order azimuthal harmonics of the primary modes.
+Many of them are simply not the usual upper and lower acoustic modes, see e.g. \S\ref{sect:disk-only}.
+But many others end up being the higher-order azimuthal harmonics of the primary modes.
 To illustrate that we show the harmonics of the main dispersion relation branches with twice and three times higher azimuthal wavenumber $m$ and the same $\Omega_{\rm p}$ as black dotted and dot-dashed curves in Figure \ref{fig:multi_dispersion}.
 One can see that in some cases the modes lying on the main branch of the dispersion relation have counterparts with the same $\Omega_{\rm p}$ at or close to one of the higher-order branches of that dispersion relation.
 Clear examples of this can be seen in panel (b) for the lower modes with $\Omega_{\rm p}\in (0.45,0.55)$, and in panel (g) for the upper modes with $\Omega_{\rm p}\in (0.5,0.6)$.
-Such higher-order azimuthal counterparts of the modes naturally arise from the {\it non-sinusoidal shape} of the wave packets with certain azimuthal periodicity.
+Such higher-order azimuthal counterparts of the modes naturally result from the {\it non-sinusoidal shape} of the wave packets with certain azimuthal periodicity.